Gosnells

 Population growth drivers in Gosnells are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Gosnells's population is around 23,704 as of November 2025.
-This reflects an increase of 2,558 people since the 2021 Census, which reported a population of 21,146 people.
-The change is inferred from the estimated resident population of 23,467 from the ABS as of June 2024 and an additional 211 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,528 persons per square kilometer.
-Gosnells's growth rate of 12.1% since the 2021 census exceeded the national average of 8.9%.
-Population growth was primarily driven by overseas migration contributing approximately 67.4% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Gosnells's population is around 23,972 as of Feb 2026.
+This reflects an increase of 2,826 people (13.4%) since the 2021 Census, which reported a population of 21,146 people.
+The change is inferred from the estimated resident population of 23,467 from the ABS as of June 2024 and an additional 276 validated new addresses since the Census date.
+This population level equates to a density ratio of 1,545 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Gosnells's 13.4% growth since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 67.4% of overall population gains during recent periods, although all drivers, including interstate migration and natural growth, were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Future population trends project an above median growth for national areas, with Gosnells expected to increase by 4,491 persons to 2041, reflecting a total increase of 17.9% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+As we examine future population trends, an above-median population growth of Australian statistical areas is projected, with the area expected to grow by 4,491 persons to 2041 based on the latest annual ERP population numbers, recording a gain of 16.6% in total over the 17 years.

 Frequently Asked Questions - Population